 15. Know the difference between criticism and critique.
 Do the latter.
 Posing and showboating is fine.
 Humility is fine, but not the norm.
 Hollow criticism is the thing you need to learn to hate.
 Know your shit.
 Do the reading.
 Trace the argument outward.
 Understand the stakes of every book, every essay, you encounter.
 Think harder.
 Applause is cheap.

 16. Read blogs from professionals in your general area.
 Consult them alongside newspapers and academic journals and press catalogs.
 Develop reading habits.
 Consume information and analysis as if they were food.

 17. Back up everything you have ever written every day.
 In the cloud and locally.

-18. Know this: there is really only one question at job talks and conferences and grad student get-togethers: “Your work is interesting.
+18. Know this: there is really only one question at graduate student parties, job talks, conferences, and department get-togethers: “Your work is interesting.
 How does it relate to mine?”
 So do your homework.
 Know what people care about.

 20. People will treat you like crap all the time.
 They will ignore you, or try to hurt you, or even try to ruin you.
 If what they are doing is illegal, don’t be silent.
 Do what must be done.
 If what they are doing is merely cruel, just remember, and don’t be that person.
 And mobilize for a better world.